 The quality of gold coins is also guaranteed by the government, rather than a private

-Older coins, such as the British sovereign carry a higher premium, rather than a modern coin such as the Krugerrand.
+Older coins, such as the British sovereign carry a higher premium, rather than modern coins such as the Krugerrand.
 At the same time a large-scale investor, who will actually invest in a large number of coins will actually pay a small premium.

-My recommendation for the large-scale investor is to invest in gold bullion bars, as
+My recommendation for large-scale investors is to invest in gold bullion bars, as

 A smaller investor is better off investing in gold bullion coins, preferably older coins such as the British sovereign, as the sovereign carries a high premium.
 In addition, coins are easy to resell.

 Storing gold could be a headache for the novice investor.
 What are the options and which option is the best?
 Basically, there are three options to store gold.

 1-At home (in a safe or well hidden) 2 -In a bank’s safe deposit box 3-In a private storage firm